 - Public Adjuster – Is an advocate for the insurance customer, not the insurance company (requires a different type of license)

-How To Get Your Insurance Adjuster License In Oregon
+How to Get Your Insurance Adjuster License in Oklahoma

 Step 1.
 Adjuster Pre-Exam Education